kuronosec/vulnfinder/README.md

 # VulnFinder
-In order to run Vulnfinder you will need:
+In order to run a developer instance of Vulnfinder you will need:

-- [Java 7 or superior.]
-[Java7]
+- [Java 8 or superior.]
+[Java8]
 - [OWASP ZAP 2.4.3 or superior.]
 [ZAP]
 - [Eclipse Modelling Tools Mars Release 2 or superior.]
 [EMT]
     -  [Sirius Plugin for Eclipse.]
 [Sirius]